bikashdaga/my-links/README.md

 - [USENIX Video Archive](https://www.youtube.com/playlist?list=UU4-GrpQBx6WCGwmwozP744Q) - 4000+ videos from LISA and related events -- `collection`
 - [Vim Adventures](https://vim-adventures.com/) - A game to learn vi / vim using your browser -- `in-browser` `tutorial`
 - [Web Security Academy](https://portswigger.net/web-security) - Free online training for the creators of Burp Suite, the free successor to the industry standard training material "Web Application Hacker's Handbook" -- `tutorial`
+- [What to Look for When Reviewing a Company's Infrastructure](https://www.marcolancini.it/2022/blog-cloud-security-infrastructure-review/) - Exceptional cloud security article and reference -- `article`